 From the Paul Kruger Gate: Go through the gate, and follow the R536 to Hazyview.
 Continue along this road for approximately 4.5 km and on the right-hand side of the road, you will see lodge signboards for the private game reserves of MalaMala, Sabi Sabi and Londolozi.
 Turn right here onto the gravel road.
 Travel for approximately 8.5 km and you will get to the Sabi Sand Game Reserve Shaw's Gate.

-ONCE AT THE SHAW’S GATE: For self-drive visitors, there is a R280 per vehicle entrance fee (increasing to R140 per person entry and R310 per vehicle entry from 01 Jan 2020), payable in cash at the entrance gate (subject to change).
+ONCE AT THE SHAW’S GATE: For self-drive visitors, there is a R140 per person and a R310 per vehicle entrance fee, payable in cash at the entrance gate (subject to change).
 Please retain your receipt as proof of entrance and have it stamped at your destination when you are leaving, which acts as your Exit Permit.
 Once inside the gate, follow the signs to the lodge through the reserve.

 Do not get out of your car until you reach the lodge.
 You may see some wildlife on your way - if you do, slow down and maintain a good distance.
 Do not drive off-road in any circumstances.